islamaf/router-wrapper-js/README.md

 # Open to contributors
 To add a middleware which might be useful in general use with the express router wrapper, kindly, make a pull request with your extended implementation.
+Also, looking forward to extend the wrapping beyond ExpressJs only and include router wrapping for other JS backend frameworks!

 Thank you:)